 Traditional approaches to data sharing are inefficient and ineffective.
 It requires making a copy of the data and manually moving it somewhere (usually via email), which has a host of challenges:

 - The process is cumbersome, time-consuming, and complex and must be repeated any time the data changes

 - There are extensive delays as the process does not happen immediately

 Instead of a complex and cumbersome process, data sharing with Snowflake’s Data Exchange breaks down data silos by providing users the ability to share and receive live read-only copies of data within minutes.
-This is done without having to move the data so the data sharer is always in control.
+This is done without moving the data, so the data sharer is always in control.

 Benefit 5: Built-in data governance, security, and privacy controls

-Security breaches are on the rise, and for many companies they need to meet standards and compliance requirements.
+Security breaches are on the rise, and many companies need to meet standards and compliance requirements.

-They have partnered with HackerOne – a company who uses the world’s top ethical hackers to pen test systems, find bugs, and resolve security vulnerabilities before they can be exploited.
+They have partnered with HackerOne – a company that uses the world's top ethical hackers to pen-test systems, find bugs, and resolve security vulnerabilities before they can be exploited.

 Leveraging our data navigators

-We partner with you to build and manage automated data pipelines so that your data is centralized, cleaned, and modelled in alignment with your specific organizational requirements.
+We partner with you to build and manage automated data pipelines so that your data is centralized, cleaned, and modeled in alignment with your organizational requirements.